cafyrei/ToreVote/README.md

 # 🗳️ ToreVote (Voting System)

+This project aims to provide a secure and efficient platform for conducting **online elections**, specifically tailored for academic institutions or organizations.
+ToreVote ensures transparency, accessibility, and integrity of election results.
+The system is designed to be user-friendly for both administrators and voters, supporting real-time result monitoring and robust management of candidates, positions, and party lists.

 > **📘 Project Title:** : ToreVote
 > **📌 Course:** Project : Application Development and Emerging Technologies
 > **🎓 Purpose:** : Final Project Compliance